Ribbon graphs and bialgebra of Lagrangian subspaces: -spaces of ribbon graphs

 Consider now $\gamma\cup \gamma'$ as a subgraph of~$\Gamma$.
 Any vertex $P_i$ is its vertex of degree $0$, $2$, $3$ or~$4$.
 We thus have

 as the number of vertices of odd degree in any graph is even. \end{proof}

 We conclude the section with the following question, due to E.~Ghys.
-It is a standard statement that for a compact 3-manifold $M$ with boundary, the kernel of the homomorphism $H_1(\partial G)\to H_1(G)$ is a Lagrangian subspace. \begin{question}[E.~Ghys] Is there any link between Lagrangian subspaces defined by compact $3$-manifolds with boundary and L-spaces defined by knots?
-Can one define $L(G)$ using some naturally constructed $3$-manifold? \end{question}
+It is a standard statement that for a compact 3-manifold $M$ with boundary, the kernel of the homomorphism $H_1(\partial M)\to H_1(M)$ is a Lagrangian subspace. \begin{question}[E.~Ghys] Is there any relation between Lagrangian subspaces defined by compact $3$-manifolds with boundary and $L$-spaces defined by knots?
+Can one define the notion of an $L$-space using some naturally constructed $3$-manifold? \end{question}